 I read that Sisters of Mercy were also a big influence on this record.

 Yeah.
 God, I just love the shit out of their record Floodland.
 That is one of the greatest records ever made.
 I’ve gotta remember that when people ask me, “What record do you consider to be way unsung?”
-Andrew Eldritch is maybe my favorite rock singer.
+Andrew Eldritch is maybe my favourite rock singer.
 We played with them several years ago.
 Gosh, what a cool, smart, little Tolkien-ish wizard he is.
 I get the feeling that he tried to affect this school, posh, educated character.
 And his new shtick is paramilitary.
 He’s not goth.
 He wears combat fatigues tucked into military boots, a white hooded sweatshirt, and he has these super-asshole wraparound shades, like the Terminator, shitbag, right-wing shades.
 It’s amazing.
 And his head is shaved completely bald and he just points his fist at people in the crowd for a long time while he sings in that deep voice.
 Fuck, it was the coolest thing.
 He figured out how to age, not gracefully but mind-blowingly.

 Apparently the stripped down approach to this record was a reaction to using too many ideas on Earth To?